 Our aim is to provide a customer centric, efficient and professional service on every project regardless of the size, scale or complexity to ensure the success of your project.

 Mark Hutchinson - Coordinator

 Joshua Rees - Certifier

 Contact us today on 02 6648 4555.

-Upon completion of the development works and prior to occupation you must obtain an Occupation Certificate from the Principal Certifying Authority.
+Upon completion of the development works and prior to occupation you must obtain an Occupation Certificate from the Principal Certifier.